hape42/dailygammon/README.md

 # Dailygammon

-DailyGammonapp is free and ad-free client for the long-running DailyGammon http://dailygammon.com/help/#DG  web-based application.
+DailyGammon app is free and ad-free client for the long-running DailyGammon http://dailygammon.com/help/#DG  web-based application.